All you need to know about the GAA Super 8s

 Croke Park will be hosting five of the 12 Super 8s matches.
 Photograph: Inpho

 Monaghan’s win over Laois on Sunday completed the line-up for this summer’s maiden Super 8s round-robin series.
-The fixtures, venues and times will all be confirmed on Monday.
+The fixtures, venues and times for this weekend's opening round were confirmed on Monday morning (and are below), with Roscommon and Tyrone kicking things off next Saturday afternoon.

 The GAA Super 8s will replace the current All-Ireland football quarter-finals, running this summer for the first of a three-year trial period.